 - Ensures that clients' funds are invested in a manner appropriate for their risk tolerance, financial goals, and circumstances - Allows the advisor/portfolio manager and the client to share an understanding about how the advisor is investing the client's funds - Makes it easy for the client to monitor the investment activities of the advisor and see that the model is being followed as agreed - Ensures appropriate diversification among investments - 2.
-Two Investment Approaches BWFA offers its clients two different approaches to investing, as explained below:

-- a.
-Individual Securities- For clients with managed accounts in excess of \$500,000, BWFA recommends model portfolios that can hold individual stocks and bonds as well as collective investment funds that target specific allocations within the investment model (international equities, for example).
-Portfolios for these clients may include securities of small growth, mid-size, and large companies.
-Included securities might be purchased for the purpose of generating income, for capital appreciation, or for providing a mix of price appreciation and current income.
-In addition, a portfolio might include US government or corporate bonds and/or municipal securities.
-Only securities listed on a public exchange are candidates for inclusion in a client's account.
-By investing primarily in individual securities, clients receive a more customized portfolio, having the following benefits: - Lower costs due to the avoidance of the additional fees associated with investing in collective investment funds - Consideration of tax planning issues, allowing us to: - Optimize tax treatment of securities transactions - Determine whether securities should be placed in taxable or tax- deferred investment accounts - Complete control over when securities are bought and sold, and which securities are held, providing: - The ability to accommodate special investment requests (no tobacco stocks, for example) - The ability to minimize/eliminate the redundancy that can occur when using collective investments (when the same security is held in more than one fund, for example) - Transparency: - Clients know the exact securities held in their portfolios - Allocation around existing concentrated positions, thus better managing risk: - For example, a portfolio manager can avoid purchasing energy-related securities for a client that works for an oil company and already has significant investment exposure to that industry - b.
-Collective Investments BWFA also offers a wealth accumulation platform that is generally recommended for clients investing up to \$500,000.
-Our wealth accumulation platform uses model portfolios that are primarily invested in collective investments such as index funds, actively managed mutual funds, and exchange-traded funds (ETFs).
-We believe these investment alternatives provide the necessary diversification to control risk at a reasonable cost.
-Although BWFA generally recommends this approach for clients investing up to \$500,000, any client may elect to have his/her accounts managed in this way.
-Wealth accumulation accounts are "rebalanced" quarterly, to maintain allocations consistent with client-chosen investment models.
-Clients who elect this approach will incur the fees charged by the collective investment funds, in addition to BWFA's investment management fees.
-However, a fund's fees are an important part of BWFA's selection criteria. - 3.
 Restrictions and Special Instructions Clients may place restrictions on securities or provide special instructions regarding their investments.
 BWFA will endeavor to honor these restrictions and special instructions.
 However, clients are advised in the BWFA Service Agreement each client signs that accommodating restrictions and special instructions constitutes an exception to BWFA's normal operating procedure and is therefore subject to occasional unintentional error.
 Accordingly, clients are encouraged to monitor their accounts and review the trade confirmations and reports they receive from the custodian and from BWFA.
 Clients are asked to notify BWFA if they observe that BWFA has failed to properly act on restrictions or special instructions that clients have placed on their accounts.
 It is BWFA's policy to make each client "whole" for any loss or gain a client sustains as a result of BWFA failing to observe the restriction or special instruction.
 Making a client "whole" means that BWFA will refund losses to, or remove gains from, the affected account(s).

-- D. Wrap Fee Programs.BWFA does not provide a wrap fee program, nor receive fees from any source except its clients.
+- D. Wrap Fee Programs.
+BWFA does not provide a wrap fee program, nor receive fees from any source except its clients.
 A wrap fee program bundles or wraps investment advice, custody, and execution services under one contract for a single fee.
-Rather, BWFA chooses to operate in a transparent way where a client is charged specific fees based directly upon the transactions in the client's account. - E. Assets Under Management.
-As of December 31, 2016, we provide continuous management services for \$485,375,439 in client assets on a discretionary basis, and \$10,869,670 in client assets on a non-discretionary basis.
+Rather, BWFA chooses to operate in a transparent way where a client is charged specific fees based directly upon the transactions in the client's account. - E. IRA Rollover Recommendations.
+Effective December 20, 2021 (or such later date as the US Department of Labor ("DOL") Field Assistance Bulletin 2018-02 ceases to be in effect), for purposes of complying with the DOL's Prohibited Transaction Exemption 2020-02 ("PTE 2020-02") where applicable, we are providing the following acknowledgment to you.